 WO.DEFY is the second work from the “WO series”, and a representative of growth in our two year design collaboration.
 Through this piece, we express our personal reviews of both the modern day (also known as “Leftover Women” (剩女 | Shèng nǚ)) and traditional “Self Combing Sisters” (自梳女 | Zì shū nǚ).

-The interactive wearable is part of the honours research project from January 2012 – August 2012; under the supervision of Dr. Thecla Schiphorst.
+The interactive wearable is part of the honours research project from January 2012 – Present; under the supervision of Dr. Thecla Schiphorst.